alikureishy/ROBO-perception-project/docs/writeup.md

 #### Labeling

-With the labels and centroids known, the configuration file (referenced by the -y parameter in the pick_and_place.py tool above) was referenced to collect the group associated with each label.
-This group was then used to lookup the corresponding bucket/arm combination that had to pick+place it, and a corresponding list of handling instructions were generated as yaml, as pictured (for example) below:
+With the labels and centroids known, the pickable-object list (ROS config param: '/object_list') was looked up to collect the group associated with each label.
+This group was then used to lookup the corresponding bucket/arm combination (ROS config param: '/dropbox') for where the bucket into which it had to be placed, and a corresponding list of handling instructions were generated as yaml, as pictured (for example) below:

 ```
 object_list: